Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 You’ll have to pay 100% of the costs.

-Again, Spravato’s manufacturer subsidy of up to $8,150 eliminates most out-of-pocket costs, making injections more expensive.
+Again, Spravato’s manufacturer subsidy of up to $8,150 (if you qualify) eliminates most out-of-pocket costs, making injections more expensive.

 A clinically supervised, self-administered nasal spray containing esketamine (a form of ketamine).
 The process requires three separate doses, with a 5-minute wait between each, all under medical supervision.
 Find out how esketamine is different than ketamine.